Awilum/awilum/README.md

 <tr>
  <td width=200><a href="https://github.com/craft-plugins">Craft Plugins</a></td>
  <td>
-<a href="https://github.com/craft-plugins/reading-time">Reading Time</a> - Reading Time plugin shows the estimated reading time of the content, in seconds or minutes.<br>
+<a href="https://github.com/craft-plugins/reading-time">Reading Time</a> - Reading Time plugin shows the estimated reading time of the content, in seconds or minutes.<br><br>
 <a href="https://github.com/craft-plugins/nice">Nice</a> - A nice plugin with nice functions for nice data representation :).<br>
  </td>
 </tr>